derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 a Gaussian transition probability as well.

 So, we need to revert a Brownian step...
-Unfortunately, unlike the forward case, in which we add noise to a previous less noisy image, this, in general, is an intractable problem.
+Unfortunately, unlike the forward case, in which we add noise to a previous less noisy image, this is, in general, an intractable problem.
-Recovering a previous state of the system based on the current observation is an ill-posed problem with multiple solutions: multiple Brownian steps from multiple previous states could all produce the same state of the system at an observed diffusion time of $$t$$ (see schematic in Figure 2, where alongside with a true particle distribution at $$t-1$$, Brownian steps from two other hypothetical concentrations can result in distribution at time $$t$$).
+Recovering a previous state of the system based on the current observation is an ill-posed problem with multiple solutions: multiple Brownian steps from multiple previous states could all produce the same state of the system at an observed diffusion time of $$t$$ (see schematic in Figure 2, where alongside a true particle distribution at $$t-1$$, Brownian steps from two other hypothetical concentrations can result in the distribution at time $$t$$).

+This challenge has two aspects: first, the stochasticity of transitions, each of which has a certain probability and hence the uncertainty.
+Second, the systematic direction of denoising: if we don't know what is behind noise, how would we know the correct reverse transition?
 However, if a noise-free image, on which our forward diffusion has operated, is known, then there is a closed-form expression for a reverse Brownian step (see <a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>, equation 7).
 While, in general, reverting diffusion steps is intractable: there are just too many system states you could arrive at the current step from (see <a href="https://arxiv.org/abs/2209.04747" target="_blank">Croitoru et al., 2023</a>, page 4,